szorfein/getch/README.md

     # getch --format ext4 --encrypt --username ninja

+Change size of root in Gb, swap in Mb with lvm.

+    # getch --disk vda -o void --lvm --root-size 10 --swap-size 4096

 With ZFS, if used with `--encrypt`, it use the native ZFS encryption:

     # getch --format zfs